stegenfeldt/xServiceManager/README.md

 ## Project structure

+All the script based module code is in the `xServiceManager` directory.
-All the module code is in the `module` directory.
+All the C# based module code is in the `src` directory.

 The `xServiceManager.psm1` file should generally not define functions and does not really need to be touched.
 It will scan the `Public` and `Private` directories and dot-source the files.
 Scripts within the `Public` folder will be exported as ModuleMembers to the end-user.